 The first three years of the contract, until 11 May 2025, are mandatory for the lessee.
-Consequently, if the lessee unilaterally terminates or withdraws from the contract before the end of this mandatory period, she must pay the lessor an amount equivalent to the amount of the rents and expenses until the end of the three-year period, even in the event that the lessor regains possession of the premises and leases them back.
+Consequently, if the lessee unilaterally terminates or withdraws from the contract before the end of this mandatory period, she must pay the lessor an amount equivalent to the amount of the rents and expenses until

+Notes to the annual accounts for the financial year ended 31 December 2024 the end of the three-year period, even in the event that the lessor regains possession of the premises and leases them back.
 This is without prejudice to any compensation that may be due to the lessor for damage to the premises.